 You just broke up with your boyfriend Or just ended things with your long-term spouse, and instead of parting ways, you both decide to take one last ride.

 What is the logic behind having sex just after a breakup?
-After all, a breakup signifies the end of the road of a relationship.
-So why are more and more people deciding to have sex even after reaching the end of the road?
+After all, a breakup signifies the end of the road to a relationship.
+So why are more and more people deciding to have sex even after reaching the end of the line?
 Is it something you should consider doing as well?

 To correctly answer all these heavy questions, we will have to fall back to science, facts, and expert opinions.